Uber taps Expedia's Dara Khosrowshahi as CEO

-Uber has chosen a new chief executive: Expedia CEO Dara Khosrowshahi, according to a source close to the company.
+Uber has chosen a new chief executive: Expedia CEO Dara Khosrowshahi, according to two sources close to the company.

 The embattled ride-hailing startup has been without a CEO since founder and former CEO Travis Kalanick resigned in June after an investigation into the company's culture.
 He remains on Uber's board.